We thought you might like to know how we promote apprenticeship programmes. Here are some of the things we do to get the message out there.

 Our representative will give a presentation in school (usually during a science lesson) on technical apprenticeships with local companies through Sigta.

 Council / Private Sponsored Careers Fairs: We book stand space and attend careers fairs.
 These can be large events with over one hundred Training Providers in attendance.
 Schools in the area are invited to the events which are usually very well attended.
-They also attract people interested in apprenticeships who may be currently unemployed or currently working.
+They also attract people interested in apprenticeships who may be unemployed or currently working but seeking a career change.
+Remember apprenticeships are open to people of all ages.

 Advertising: We advertise in local newspapers, online and through publications such as The Friday Ad to promote apprenticeships.